aliaksandr-tsukanau/color_correction/README.md

 1. Create virtualenv for Python 3.6 (Might also work on 3.5 or 3.7, but not tested)
 2. Install MongoDB (tested on 3.6.3)
 3. To work with current db settings, create db `color_correction` with collection `grids`
-4. Inside the virtual environment run `pip install -r requiremtnts.txt`
+4. Inside the virtual environment run `pip install -r requirements.txt`
 5. Inside virtual env run `python run_desktop` for desktop app or `python run_backend` for backend.